|Date of Birth||7 March 1970, Westminster, London, England, UK|

 |Birth Name||Rachel Hannah Weisz|

 Mini Bio (1)

-Rachel was a model when she was 14 and began acting during her studies at Cambridge University.
+Rachel started modeling when she was 14, and began acting during her studies at Cambridge University.
 While there, she formed a theater company named "Talking Tongues", which won the Guardian Award, at the Edinburgh Festival, for its take on Neville Southall's "Washbag".
 Rachel went on to star on stage in the lauded Sean Mathias revival of Noel Coward's "Design For Living".
 It was a role that won her a vote for Most Promising Newcomer by the London Critics' Circle.

 She recently (early 2011) married "James Bond" actor, Daniel Craig in a private ceremony in New York.